Q. Who governs airspace over my property?

 There are also five helipads that are active around the airport, where many of the nighttime helicopter operations are operating from outside of the Airport.
 These locations include the Banner helipad in Fort Collins on Harmony Road, US Department of Energy located at the Western Power Authority just south of the Airport, Medical Center of the Rockies along I-25 and Rocky Mountain Boulevard, Poudre Valley Hospital in Fort Collins, and Century Helicopters at the old Downtown Fort Collins Airport.

-Additionally, please note we are a public use facility and are open 24 hours 7 days a week, year wide and there are no restrictions on when aircraft may utilize the facility or when or where aircraft may operate in the air space.
+Additionally, please note we are a public use facility and are open 24 hours 7 days a week, year wide and there are no restrictions on when aircraft may utilize the facility or when or where aircraft may operate in the air space, similar to how public roadways do not have time restrictions for access.